David Laury

-David Laury III (born April 9, 1993) is an American professional basketball player who is currently a free agent.
+David Laury III (born April 9, 1993) is an American former professional basketball player.
 He played college basketball for Lamar State and Iona before playing professionally in the NBA G League, Puerto Rico and Israel.

 High school career

-Laury attended Nia Prep School where as a senior, he helped lead coach Vincent Robinson's squad to a 26-6 overall mark.
+Laury grew up in New Jersey.
+He spent his freshman season at Collingswood High School in Collingswood, his sophomore and junior seasons at Riverside High School in Riverside Township, then his senior year at Nia Prep in East Orange.
+At Nia, he helped lead coach Vincent Robinson's squad to a 26–6 overall mark.

 College career

 Laury began his college career at Lamar State where as a freshman, he averaged 16.2 points and 9.8 rebounds per game while shooting nearly 60% from the field and posted 14 double-digit point efforts and eight double-doubles.

 As a sophomore, Laury transferred to Iona where he averaged 20.1 points and 9.5 rebounds per game as a senior, second in both categories in the MAAC.
 For that, he was named the MAAC Player of the Year.
 He led Iona to a regular season MAAC championship and had 16 double-doubles.